sebastianbergmann/bugminer/README.md

 available [here](http://shiflett.org/blog/2007/dec/php-advent-calendar-day-3).

-One night in 2009 during an interesting discussion with Boris Erdmann and Kristian Köhntopp I remembered this script yet again.
+One night in 2009 during an interesting discussion with Boris Erdmann and Kristian Köhntopp I remembered this script again.
 I wanted to expand on its idea and store the data in a relational database to perform data mining using SQL.
 That night we developed an initial schema along with some first views that perform useful operations on the collected data.